| Title: | Conducts Analyses Informing Ecosystem Restoration Decisions |

 This list of data frames contains 351 U.S. Fish and Wildlife Service Habitat suitability index (HSI) models.
 Please note that some of the original HSI documents provide little reference data for constructing suitability curves; hence, some suitability curves are estimated using the authors' best judgement.
 Users should always cross-reference results with the original documentation.

-An object of class list
+An object of class list of length 349.

 @format A list with 351 data frames each containing an HSI model with multiple independent variables and associated habitat suitability indices (a 0 to 1 value).
 Data represent break points in curves with linear extrapolation between.
 Categorical input variables are coded as letters.